 While we’d like it to be true, do these vitamins really help prevent or slow the progress of aging-related vision problems or are they a waste of money?

 Fortunately, researchers wanted answers to these same questions and carried out studies to find out if consumption of antioxidant vitamins have any impact on the development of cataracts or AMD.
-Some of those studies were included in two well-done systematic reviews: one on cataracts including nine randomized controlled trials and more than 117,000 participants (6); and another on AMD including four randomized controlled trials and more than 62,000 participants (7).
-Those in the study groups were given antioxidant vitamin supplements including beta-carotene, vitamin C and vitamin E. Researchers measured the number of people who developed cataracts or AMD and compared this to control groups who were given placebos or no supplements.
-These high quality trials ranged from two to 12 years in duration.
+Some of those studies were included in three well-done systematic reviews: one on cataracts including nine randomized controlled trials and more than 117,000 participants (6); and another two on AMD including a combined 24 randomized controlled trials and more than 80,000 participants (7;8).
+Those in the study groups were given antioxidant vitamin supplements including beta-carotene, vitamin C, vitamin E, lutein, and zinc.
+Researchers measured the number of people who developed cataracts or AMD and compared this to control groups who were given placebos or no supplements.
+These trials ranged from six months to 12 years in duration (6-8).

 What the research tells us

-There were no serious vision-related side effects from taking supplements, but a significant percentage (7% to 16%) of people taking beta-carotene as part of the cataract studies experienced “hypercarotenodermia,” yellowing of the skin.
-The AMD review cautioned against high dose supplements as not enough is known about their impact; for example two of the included trials noted a slightly higher risk of lung cancer in the study participants.
+There were no serious vision-related side effects from taking supplements, but a significant percentage (7% to 16%) of people taking beta-carotene as part of the cataract studies experienced “hypercarotenodermia,” yellowing of the skin (6).
+The AMD review cautioned against high dose supplements as not enough is known about their impact; for example two of the included trials noted a slightly higher risk of lung cancer in the study participants (7).

 So there we have it: vitamin supplements likely won’t help you avoid these eye diseases and may possibly cause harm.
 But as the review authors hasten to add: keep eating your coloured vegetables!
 The recommended daily allowances of antioxidant vitamins and minerals that we get through healthy foods can still help to keep our eyes – and the rest of our bodies – functioning well for as long as possible (6).